 If you’re looking for a roofer for repair or replacement, there is no real bad time, including the winter!
 While you may think that your issue can wait until spring, cracks and leaks can be further exacerbated by harsh weather.
 Not every day will be a perfect roofing day in the winter, in fact some days make it impossible.
 However, in New England, roofs don’t wait for spring to leak or crack.
 Plus, things like ice dams only happen in the winter.
 As a result, Ranch Roofing offers our winter roofing services throughout the greater Boston area.
 Finally, we work in the winter and would be more than happy to assist in your project, keeping you dry and warm through the winter months.
-Here are some pros and cons we often see working in the field.
+Here are tips for roofing in the winter.

 Leaks, especially during winter simply cannot wait.
 When these leaks turn to ice, the consequential expansion can further damage holes and cracks.
 When this happens, you are opening the possibility of the leak getting worse and more progressive as the poor weather continues.
 This will keep you dry throughout the winter and prevent the possibility of mold growth in the ensuing seasons.

-While roofing in cold weather, some of our material will not perform as needed during abnormally cold days.
-In most cases, once the sun has risen, temperatures on the roof are adequate for adhesives and the shingles themselves.
-On bitter cold days, our materials will not cooperate, leading to an undesired outcome for both us and the customer.
-When working as your roofer in Arlington, we will find days that work for both parties to ensure your happiness with the final product.
+In addition to low temperatures causing potential safety concerns, certain materials will not perform as required during abnormally cold days.
+However, typically once the sun rises, temperatures on the roof are adequate for adhesives and the shingles themselves.
+On bitter cold days, our materials will not cooperate, leading to an undesired outcome.
+As a result, some unexpected weather delays may occur to ensure a high quality roofing system is installed.

 Roof issues should not wait just due to the weather.
-While there may be days we cannot make it on to your roof, here at Ranch Roofing, we are prepared year round to help with roofing in the winter.
-See this post from the Back Bay that shows we aren’t afraid of roofing in cold weather.
+While there may be days experienced roofing companies cannot make it on to your roof, the profession is year round (even in cold weather conditions).
+For example, our team at Ranch Roofing proudly completed a roof replacement in the winter in the Back Bay that shows a successful roof installation in cold weather.